What is a fair Restaurant rent?

 Generally, a figure between 8 to 12% of turnover is regarded as a fair rental.

-In a recent survey by Restaurant and Catering Australia conducted on their members the average rental was around 6.8% of turnover.
-This compares with a figure of 6.5% from the survey conducted on restaurants and coffee shops the previous year.
+In a recent survey by Restaurant and Catering Australia conducted on their members, the average rental was around 8-12 % of turnover.
+This compares with a figure of 6.5% from the survey conducted on restaurants and coffee shops around 3 – 4 years ago.

-In summary, many restaurants and coffee shops that I have seen over the last 2 to 3 years I have found that this percentage varies dramatically.
+In summary, I have found that this percentage varies dramatically in many restaurants and coffee shops that I have seen over the last 6 to 7 years.
 From as low as 5% to a high of around 20% of turnover.

-Additionally, the actual rent is determined by the market value for retail in that particular area.
+Additionally, the actual rent is determined by retail market value in that area.
 Whether it be a restaurant, cafe, hairdresser, shoe shop or gift shop.
-The landlords objective is to ensure that they achieve the highest possible rent for the particular retail area.
+The landlords objective is to achieve the highest possible rent for the particular retail area.

 How to determine a reasonable restaurant rent?